Understanding True Saving Faith

 • Being a Christian is more than just saying you believe in JesusMatthew 7:21–23“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’

 • True Christians follow after and live for Jesus.
 This involves the daily giving of yourself to the Lord and His will for your life.
 You must stop trusting in yourself and start living in total dependence upon Him.
+To love Him is to live for Him.

 • This involves striving to be more like Christ each and every day of your life.
 A life of growing and changing.